Hull Trinity House: History

 The Trinity House became an important institution in Hull in the 17th, 18th, and 19th centuries, with some influence over civic matters, as well as supporting and opposing bills in parliament relating to the towns trade and port.
 The guild was cofounder of the Hull Dock Company, provided half the capital for the Humber Dock, and backed the creation of the West Dock Company (see West Dock, Kingston upon Hull).
 During this period members and institutions of the Trinity house were together with the Hull Corporation and other interests constant presences at visits to the town of royalty, nobles and other important persons.
 The guild was also the authority for other ports, such as Bridlington and the Port of Grimsby, and its members were consulted by the state on maritime matters.
 Waters north of Whitby were governed by a similar historic institution, Trinity House, Newcastle, which also still exists, but which has always been separate and distinct from its Hull counterpart.

-During the late 16th, 17th and 18th centuries the guild both supported and opposed bills to construct lighthouses at Spurn and Flamborough; acts of 1766 and 1772 placed lighthouse construction under the jurisdiction of the London Trinity House, whilst the Hull guild was responsible for lighting and maintenance.
+During the late 16th, 17th and 18th centuries the guild both supported and opposed bills to construct lighthouses at Spurn and Flamborough; the Spurn Point Lighthouse Act 1766 (6 Geo.
+3. c.
+31) and the Spurn Point Lighthouse Act 1772 (12 Geo.
+3. c.
+29) placed lighthouse construction under the jurisdiction of the London Trinity House, whilst the Hull guild was responsible for lighting and maintenance.
 All responsibilities passed to the London guild in 1836.

 In 1810 a lifeboat was set up at Spurn Point, funded by subscription, with a crew provided by the Trinity House.
 The lifeboat became the responsibility of the Humber Conservancy Board in 1908.

 The guild reached the peak of its influence and power in the Napoleonic era, to the extent that it became the target of criticism and attack in the press.
-In 1852 the guild lost its monopoly on the Humber with the Humber Conservancy Act.
+In 1852 the guild lost its monopoly on the Humber with the River Humber Conservancy Act 1852 (15 & 16 Vict. c. cxxx).
 Rights of lowage, stowage, and exclusive rights of pilotage were lost in the 19th century.
 The guild continued in its charitable and educational efforts after it had lost much of its power as regards shipping and pilotage.